m-voit/concepts-of-programming-languages/study-project/paper.md

 ### Immutability

+Immutability is a desired property, especially in functional programming, because it reduces unintended side effects.

-True immutability as desired by functional programming can't be achieved in JavaScript.
+Unfortunately, true immutability as desired by functional programming, can't be achieved in JavaScript.
-Although it's possible to create constructs that are sort of immutable, there is no true immutability like in functional only programming languages.
+Although it's possible to create constructs that are sort of immutable, there is no immutability like in pure functional programming languages.

 ```javascript
 const a = "Hello";